 Octagonal in shape, it is a one-story house set on a high basement and has most of the features of Jeffersonian architecture: symmetry, classic porticoes with pediments and white columns, red bricks, and polished floors.
 Jefferson liked octagonal rooms partly because they provided an abundance of light.

 During Poplar Forest’s construction, Jefferson said that when finished “it will be the best dwelling house in the state, except that of Monticello.”
 For Jefferson, Poplar Forest was the place where he found rest, leisure and private time with his family.

 Jefferson gave the villa retreat to his grandson Francis Eppes as a wedding present.
 Unfortunately, Eppes and his bride moved to Florida and sold the plantation in 1828.
 Over the years, Poplar Forest underwent various alterations by different owners.
 In 1984 the Corporation for Jefferson’s Poplar Forest bought the house and 50 acres of land.
 In 1986, the Corporation started restoration work to return Poplar Forest to the state it was when Jefferson was in residence.

-An aerial view of Poplar Forest and its distinct octagonal shape.
+An exterior view of Poplar Forest - note its octagonal shape.
+(Photo credit: Poplar Forest by Warfieldian under CC BY-SA 3.0)